-It is important in any case that there is full (absolute) disclosure of the your respective finances.
+It is important in any case that there is full and frank (absolute) disclosure of the your respective finances.
 Normally a request is made for voluntary financial disclosure.
 This includes details of all assets (including business interests), liabilities, income, outgoings and pension provision with documents in support.

 Where one party refuses to do this then you are entitled, within divorce proceedings, to make a financial application using Form A. The Court will then automatically set a court timetable for certain tasks to be completed.
 One of those tasks is the preparation and exchange of financial information in a form called a Form E. It is a requirement that documentary evidence of the information in the form is also produced, such as 12 months bank statements, pension valuations etc.

 You are then entitled to consider the financial disclosure and ask questions of the information provided.
 Failure to comply with this requirement can result in you being ordered to pay costs i.e. the other side’s legal costs.